deepppl/evaluation/README.md

 - `generated_quantities` (optional): generate one sample of the generated quantities
 - `map_generated_quantities` (optional): generated multiple samples of the generated quantities

-You can then use these functions to run (Num)Pyro inference algorithms.
+You can then use these functions to run NumPyro inference algorithms.
-On the simple coin example:
+On the simple schools example:

 ```python
 import numpyro